MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/viewerexample.md

 In case you double-click {{< mousebutton "left" >}} your module now, you will see the *Automatic Panel* only showing the name of your module, because we did not add any own *Window* until now.

 ### Develop your User Interface
-Before adding your own UI, open internal network of your macro module via right-click {{< mousebutton "right" >}} and {{< menuitem "Show Internal Network" >}}.
+Before adding your own UI, open internal network of your macro module via right-click {{< mousebutton "right" >}} and {{< menuitem "Related Files" "MyViewerApplication.mlab" >}}.
 Open the panel of your `ImageLoad` module and set filename to an empty string (clear).
 This is necessary for later.

 Now, right-click on your *MyViewerApplication* and select {{< menuitem "Related Files" "MyViewerApplication.script" >}}